Happy Lunar New Year! It’s time to celebrate the Year of the Dragon in 2024.

 - FREE lantern shows and a 90-ft dragon at Atlantic Station for Lunar New Year

-- Celebreate the Year of the Tiger with these Chinese Lunar New Year Festivals & Events
+- Celebreate the Year of the Dragon 2024 with these Chinese Lunar New Year Festivals & Events

 - Daffodil Days at Oakland Cemetery puts thousands of blooms on display